 First, you probably turn to trusty Google.
 You whip out your phone and type something like “family doctors near me.”

 Then you scour.
 You click and scroll and read and revise your search term.
 You devour ratings and reviews.

 You’re searching for a glimpse of the kind of people these doctors are.
 You want to know as much as you can before picking up the phone to schedule an appointment.
 You’re one of 75 percent of people who read a physician’s bio to see if they’re right for you.

 Will You See This Doctor Now?
 It’s All About the Personality

 Most provider profiles only give you the bare bones.
 If you’re lucky, you get a photo.
-The rest is likely credentials, education and locations.
+The rest is likely , which they went to, location.
 Blah. (“But how is your bedside manner??” you shout at the screen.)

 Luckily, that trend is changing.
 More and more hospitals are working to humanize their providers online, taking steps such as posting video interviews.